Harmony Public Schools San Antonio Enrollment Guide for 2023–24

 Harmony Public Schools infographic biomedical science

-Also, Harmony Science Academy—San Antonio is proudly investing in NeuroMakerspace for its students, in addition to MakerSpace which helps their STEM Program of Studies.
-This MakerSpace will provide materials and resources to foster learning through inquiry while also offering authentic learning experiences which can be connected to the real world.
+Also, Harmony Science Academy—San Antonio is proudly investing in NeuroMakerspace for its students to help their STEM program of studies.
+This makerspace provides materials and resources to foster learning through inquiry.
+It also offers authentic learning experiences which can be connected to the real world through 3D modeling and design.

-The Harmony Public Schools network has 61 campuses across Texas, organized into six districts.
-San Antonio is the headquarters of a district that also covers Laredo (Harmony Science Academy Laredo and Harmony School of Innovation Laredo) and Brownsville (Harmony Science Academy Brownsville and Harmony School of Innovation Brownsville).
+The Harmony Public Schools network has 62 campuses across Texas, serving over 38,000 students, organized into seven districts—all with A or B ratings on their district report cards.
+San Antonio is the headquarters of a district that also covers Laredo (Harmony Science Academy—Laredo and Harmony School of Innovation—Laredo) and Brownsville (Harmony Science Academy—Brownsville and Harmony School of Innovation—Brownsville).
 Harmony Public Schools has cultural ties to Turkey, but is a non-sectarian public school.

 If you like what you have learned so far about Harmony Public Schools, we recommend that you apply for enrollment now.
 You are also welcome to join the San Antonio Charter Moms discussion group to learn more and interact with current Harmony families.